bouwe77/holodeck-remix/README.md

 - Grid Mode
 - Sync between tabs and windows, so you can have the presentation on one screen and the slides + notes on the other

-# Prototype 🧪
+# TO DO 🧪

-- [x] 🗂 Put MDX files in a separate folder: Location of this folder?
+- [x] 🗂 Put MDX files in a separate folder, with sub folder for each presentation

 - [x] 📄 Rendering MDX: Split on "---"

+- [x] 📃 Split presentation slides into multiple files, both Markdown (.md) and MDX files (.mdx).

 - [x] ➡️ Keyboard navigation: arrow keys for previous slide and next slide

-- [x] 💅 Basic CSS styling: Center content horizontally and vertically 😱
+- [x] 💅 Basic CSS styling: Center content horizontally and vertically, but also left align content 😱

+- [x] ⚛️ Importing components into MDX, either those from `remix-slides`, or your own components.

+- [x] 🖼 Portal that shows all presentation, and preview thunbnails of presentation slides.

+- [ ] 🐞 Import component once per MDX file, so all slides can use it

+- [ ] 🐞 Read importable React components once, upon start of the app, instead of when navigating each slide

+- [ ] 🎡 Theming by customizing CSS from the `slides` folder, perhaps with frontmatter?

+- [ ] 👩‍🏫 Presentation mode: Speaker notes, navigate though slides, sync between tabs (Broadcast API or web sockets?)

+- [ ] ⚙️ Deploy to a cloud provider, however, how can I make sure other people can choose their own? 🤔

+- [ ] 🔁 Having content in a single slide appear step by step, before moving to the next slide

+- [ ] ♻️ Nicer transition between slides

 ---